JetC0918/data-engineering-zoomcamp/cohorts/2024/03-data-warehouse/homework.md

 ## (Bonus: Not worth points) Question 8:
 No Points: Write a `SELECT count(*)` query FROM the materialized table you created.
 How many bytes does it estimate will be read?
 Why?
+0. The Bigquery will get the row data from metadata info which is already included when reading the table, so the BigQuery will not re-run the calculation of row numbers again.

 ## Submitting the solutions